 Warning: Webhooks are ordinary urls, and are wide open to the internet.
 You must use care to avoid creating security vulnerabilities that could expose your users' emails and other private information, or subject your app to malicious input data.

-At a minimum, your site should use SSL (https), and you should configure webhook authorization as described below.
+At a minimum, your site should use https and you should configure a webhook secret as described below.

 See Securing webhooks for additional information.